yhldhit/WMMD-Caffe/README.md

 You will see the accuracy results once the script is finished.
 The detailed results could be found in files that are stored in the `./log`.
 And the tuned model will be stored in `model/amazon2caltech/`

 # Fine tune the model parameters
 Three model parameters are tunned in our experiments, _i.e.,_ $\lambda$, $\beta$, $lr$ and please refer to the paper for the meaning of these parameters.
 Manually tuning them in net defination file, _i.e.,_ 'trainval.protxt', could be rather tedious.
 We provide python scripts to help tune these parameters which can be found in directory `script_fine_tune/`.
 To correctly run these scripts, please follow the instruction to install the Python runtime library of [Protobuf](https://github.com/google/protobuf).
-Also the Caffe python's interface should be compiled: `make pycaffe`.
+In addition, the Caffe python's interface should be compiled: `make pycaffe`.

 # Citation
 ```